Back to blog

 Apollo.io: best all-in-one prospecting platform

 What works well: The contact database is genuinely large and reasonably accurate for common B2B segments.
 Intent data signals help prioritize outreach timing.
 The Chrome extension makes prospecting from LinkedIn efficient.
-Pricing is aggressive at $49/user/month for the Basic plan.
+Pricing on the Basic plan is aggressively budget-friendly, per-seat.

 Where it falls short: Cold email deliverability from Apollo has been a persistent issue.
 Because Apollo sends from shared infrastructure, your reputation is partially tied to other users’ behavior.
 Power users report needing external warm-up tools and separate sending infrastructure to maintain inbox placement.
 For niche verticals, database coverage drops significantly.